verhas/jamal/README.md

 `)` because that is the character that terminates the list of the parameters.
 It is recommended to use normal identifiers and no spaces in the parameter names.

+Somebody may follow other conventions, like starting every parameter with the `$` or enclosing the parameter names between `|` or `/` or some other characters.
+These practices can be absolutely okay so long as long they support the readability of the macro body and the use of the macro.
+Applying such practices may help to visually separate the macro parameters from the textual content of the macro body.

-To ensure that the parameter replacing is consistent and possible to follow the parameter names can not contain each other as substring.
+To ensure that the parameter replacing is consistent and possible to follow the parameter names cannot contain each other as a substring.
 If there was a parameter `a` with an actual value `oneA` and another `aa` with an actual value `twoAs` then the occurrences of `aa` in the body could be replaced to `twoAs` or `oneAoneA`.
 During the replacement when an actual value of a parameter contains the same or one or more other parameters these will not be replaced.
 The actual values get into the body replacing the formal parameters as they are provided.